oppia/oppia-web-developer-docs/How-to-find-the-commit-which-introduced-a-bug.md

 ![Screenshot of the "pages" folder](images/findCommitWhichIntroducedBug/image1.png)

-3. **Open the file by clicking on its name.**
+3. Open the file by clicking on its name.

 ![Screenshot of the "contact-page-component" file](images/findCommitWhichIntroducedBug/image5.png)

-4. **Now, you're viewing the content of the file.
-To see the blame information:**
+4. Now, you're viewing the content of the file.
+To see the blame information:

-    **In the upper right corner of the file view, find the Blame button.
-It's next to the History and Raw buttons**.
+    In the upper right corner of the file view, find the Blame button.
+It's next to the History and Raw buttons.

 ![Screenshot of the "blame" option highlighted](images/findCommitWhichIntroducedBug/image7.png)

-**This will display the blame information for each line directly on the GitHub website.
-You can see the commit hash, author, and date for each line in the file.**
+This will display the blame information for each line directly on the GitHub website.
+You can see the commit hash, author, and date for each line in the file.

 ![Screenshot of the commit log highlighted](images/findCommitWhichIntroducedBug/image8.png)

-**If you click on the "Blame Info" as shown in the above image you will be forwarded to the commit page where it belongs.**
+If you click on the "Blame Info" as shown in the above image you will be forwarded to the commit page where it belongs.

 ![Screenshot asking you to click on "blame info"](images/findCommitWhichIntroducedBug/image4.png)